 Let us begin with a general curve $C$ in $\D_{0,2i+1}$.
 The curve $C$ consists of a general $2i+1$-marked rational curve $C_1$ intersecting a general $2(g-i)+1$-marked curve rational $C_2$ in a general point.
 A double cover of a smooth rational curve must always be ramified in an even number of points.
 Therefore the cover of $C$ must consist of a double cover of $C_1$, ramified in the $2i+1$ marked points and the node, and a double cover of $C_2$ ramified in the $2(g-i)+1$ marked points and the node.
 This means that the preimage of $C$ under the double cover must consist of general hyperelliptic (or possibly elliptic) curves of genera $i$ and $g-i$ intersecting in Weierstra\ss \ points.
 Clearly this is an element of $\D_i$.
-One then generalizes these constructions to families of curves and, following \cite{hm}, one computes the intersection multiplicity (see \cite{hm}, equation (6.18) ) as $ \D_i . \phi^*(\D_{0,2i+1})= \frac{1}{2},$ for $i \geq 0$.
-This proves the second statement in \eqref{iso}.

-A general curve $C$ of $\D_{0,2i+2}$ consists of a general $2i+2$-marked rational curve $C_1$ intersecting a general $2(g-i)$-marked rational curve $C_2$ in a general point.
+Likewise, a general curve $C$ of $\D_{0,2i+2}$ consists of a general $2i+2$-marked rational curve $C_1$ intersecting a general $2(g-i)$-marked rational curve $C_2$ in a general point.
 A double cover of $C$ consists of double covers of $C_1$ and $C_2$ ramified in the marked points, but not in the node, which will be general hyperelliptic (or possibly elliptic) curves of genera $i$ and $g-i-1$.
 These curves will intersect twice in the two conjugate points lying above the node of $C$.
 For $i>0$, this shows the correspondence with $\cE_i$.
 For $i=0$, the curve $C_1$ is rational and $C_2$ has genus $g-1$.
 We have to remember that a rational component meeting the rest of the curve in exactly two nodes violates stability and must be contracted.
 This causes a self intersection on the irreducible component of genus $g-1$.
 Thus $\D_{0,2}$ corresponds to $\cE_0$.
-Similar to the above, one then calculates the intersection multiplicities (see \cite{hm}, equation (6.17) ) as